cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ### Monitoring and Enforcement

-So far we have used resources values simply as hints to TaskVine to schedule concurrent tasks at workers.
-By default, TaskVine does not monitor or enforce these limits.
+So far we have used resources values simply as hints to taskvine to schedule concurrent tasks at workers.
+By default, taskvine does not monitor or enforce these limits.
 You can enable monitoring and enforcement as follows:

 === "Python"